kalyan-allada/predict_sales/README.md

 #### Files:
 - **exploratory_analysis.ipynb** : A python nobebook for exploring the data and building features as necessary
-- **predict_sales.py** : Script which does the actual prediction
+- **predict_sales.py** : Script which does the actual predictions
-- **sales.csv** : Output of the predict_sales.py script containing the actual sales
+- **sales.csv** : Output of the predict_sales.py script containing actual sales
-- **README.md** : This file
+- **README.md** : You are reading this file
 - **data** : This is the data folder, not included here.
-This can be downloaded from [here](https://www.kaggle.com/c/rossmann-store-sales/data).
-A description of data fields are also present at this link.
+The data can be downloaded from [here](https://www.kaggle.com/c/rossmann-store-sales/data).
+A description of the data fields are also present at this link.